-Local Allocation: Land to the West of Tring, Icknield Way
+Local Allocation: Icknield Way, West of Tring

 As development of site would lead to development on greenfield land, within the Greenbelt and close to the Chilterns AONB, adverse effects have been forecast for the biodiversity, soils, use of brownfield sites and landscape & townscape SA objectives.
+The development requirements seek to mitigate these impacts through careful layout, design, density and landscaping.
 This site is located near to a local centre and is adjacent to the town's main employment area.
 However it is located 2km from the town centre.
 This could increase the use of the car to access town centre facilities and services, thereby increasing the growth of greenhouse gas emissions and other emission to air.
 There is also uncertainty around the level of out-commuting that may result from building the large number of houses on this site.
 If this is by car on the A41 there is the potential for increased levels of emissions.

-Development of this site would provide for 380 dwellings with the potential for high levels of affordable housing.
+Development of this site would provide for around 150 dwellings with the potential for affordable housing.
 However, the site is close to the A41, which means noise disturbance could affect the health and well-being of the new residents.
 Development would allow for open space; however it would not be large enough to fulfil all of the town's leisure space aspirations.
 Development of this site could involve the provision of some employment space, thereby helping to support the local economy.
 Also, the new housing on the site should help to support the local services in the town, maintaining their viability and boosting the local economy.

-7.7.4 Kings Langley
+6.7.4 Kings Langley

 Negative or uncertain effects are predicted for a number of the environmental objectives, as a result of the level of new housing proposed.
 Development on greenfield land likely due to the extent of the proposed new housing could have adverse impacts on habitats and species, although the significance of the effect will be dependent on the biodiversity value of the sites to be development.
 Housing development on greenfield land will also result in soil loss and soil sealing.
-The spatial strategy requires that new development be consistent with the distinctive character of the village and will respect the key views along the Gade Valley and along the Grand Union Canal.
+The level of development on greenfield land will however be relatively low as no local allocations are planned for the village.
+Provision of new housing will have capacity implications for the waste water treatment works with associated risks relating to poor water quality downstream of the works.
+The spatial strategy requires that new development be consistent with the distinctive character of the village and respect the key views along the Gade Valley and along the Grand Union Canal.
 Open space and designated Open Land will be protected and enhanced.
 However, uncertain effects are forecast on landscape and townscape as a result of potential for development on greenfield land.
 In addition, housing development will result in an increase in greenhouse gas emissions, put demands on natural resources, and lead to increased waste generation.